redhat-developer/kestrel-linux-transport/README.md

 - **ThreadCount**: Specifies the number of Transport Threads.
 This defaults to the number processors in `CpuSet` when specified and the number of logical processors in the system otherwise.

-This transport can be used with the Kestrel `UseTransportThread` option.
-See `samples/KestrelSample` on how to use the transport with Kestrel.